 - Correct lacing: Experiment with different lacing techniques to find the one that minimizes friction on your toes.
 Some runners find that using a loop lacing technique or skipping specific eyelets can help reduce pressure points.

 - Foot care: Keep your feet clean and dry before putting on your socks and shoes.
 Consider using foot powder to reduce moisture.

 - Gradual adaptation: If you’re breaking in new running shoes, gradually increase your mileage to allow your feet to adapt to the footwear.

 Additional Resource – Your guide to runners itch

 Experiencing stabbing pain in the bottom of your foot or heel post-run, after long periods of sitting, or first thing in the morning?

 Plantar fasciitis is an infamous overuse injury that causes inflammation of the plantar fascia.
 The plantar fascia is the tissue that attaches to the heel bone and extends across the bottom of your foot.
 This bundle of tissue functions as a shock absorber that also supports the foot’s arch during weight-bearing.

 Plantar fasciitis is common among runners and one of the leading causes of heel pain.
 The condition is common among runners who have flat feet, but it can also offer those with high arches.

 If you suspect you’re dealing with plantar fasciitis, take a few days off immediately.
-During your recovery days, ice, stretch, massage, and elevate the injured limb.
-You should also assess your running form once you’re back to the miles.

 If pain refuses to dissipate, consult a foot specialist for a thorough diagnosis.